alexelizaga/09-react-maps/README.md

 - TSX when the component export JSX
 - TS when the component doesn't export JSX

+## HomeScreen and MapView
+- Component starts with capital letter

 ## single quote vs doble quote
 - "" Just for html